Jun 27Sunday, June 28, 2026 · all daysJun 29 · today »

 HN Discussion:

-• Philosophical musing on whether nature's true descriptions may be ugly machine-only constructs
+• Philosophical musing on whether nature's truths may be ugly messes only machines can grasp

 9.Suspicious Discontinuities (2020)(danluu.com)